Good indentation

 port: 5432 # Default PostgreSQL port

-Always validate your YAML files to catch syntax errors before using them.
-Use online YAML validators or tools like yamllint
+Always validate your YAML files to catch syntax errors before deploying them.
+Use online tools like YAML Lint or built-in validation features in your IDE.

 YAML does not allow duplicate keys within the same level of hierarchy.
-If you accidentally use duplicate keys, only the last one will be considered, which can lead to unexpected behavior.
+If you accidentally include duplicate keys, only the last one will be considered, which can lead to unexpected behavior.

 person: